RevealBi/Documentation/en/datasources/oracle.md

 2.  [**Server**](#how-to-find-server): the computer name or IP address assigned to the computer on which the server is running.

 3.  **Port**: if applicable, the server port details.
-If no infomration is entered, Reveal will connect to the port in the hint text (1521) by default.
+If no information is entered, Reveal will connect to the port in the hint text (1521) by default.